pfgithub/interpunctbot/README.md

 If you wish to have spaces in your channel names, use

-    ip!spaceChannels space
+    ip!channels spacing space

-To quickly undo this, use
+To undo this, use

-    ip!spaceChannels dash
+    ip!channels spacing dash

 ## Per-role emojis

 When it talks about roles, it needs a role ID.
 Roles are annoying and there is no easy way to get an ID.
-Use `ip!listRoles` to get a list of all roles and IDs.
+Use `ip!settings listRoles` to get a list of all roles and IDs.

 Add an rankmoji